• Skip to primary navigation

 White and black truffle oil both have appealing traits that make them a hit with cooks.

-Both boast the exquisite and sought-after flavor of truffles, a rare and luxurious ingredient.
+Both boast the excellent and sought-after flavor of truffles, a rare and luxurious ingredient.

 They can be added to pasta dishes, risottos, and salads as a final touch, giving off a deep, earthy aroma.